mhglover/flarezone/README.md

 # FlareZone

 A simple sci-fi zone generator for the Elysium Flare RPG by Brad Murray (https://www.patreon.com/halfjack).
+You can see this running at http://binary-systems.net.

 <!-- ## Getting Started